Entrepreneurs Chris and Jeanie Rodgers pitched their easy rope-dispensing canister during

-The company has $172,000 in lifetime sales, in part due to their inability to do this full-time due to their five children (one of which has extensive medical needs).
-The business is debt-free, and they’ve put in $115,000 of their own money.
+Further, the company has $172,000 in lifetime sales, in part due to their inability to do this full-time due to their five children (one of which has extensive medical needs).
+The business is also debt-free, plus they’ve put in $115,000 of their own money.

 Barbara is a self-proclaimed rope novice, but the best deals she’s made on

-In our Rapid Rope update research, we found that they have a military sales representative now, implying that they regularly do sales with the military.
-Rapid Rope has been featured on USA Today, and reports indicate that they are doing around $1 million per year in revenue.
+In our Rapid Rope update research, we also found that they have a military sales representative now, implying that they regularly do sales with the military.

 You can find the other company updates from Season 11 Episode 12 here: